markshames27/vibe-mockup/mockup-generation.md

 ---
 name: mockup-generation
-description: Generates web application mockups based on a user flow, using ui.shadcn.com as a design reference.
+description: Generates web application mockups and clickable prototypes based on a user flow, using Tailwind CSS and Alpine.js.
 Use after the user flow has been defined.
 ---

 # Mockup Generation Skill

 ## Overview

-This skill helps you create visual mockups for each screen in your user flow.
-Mockups will be designed with a mobile-first approach and reference components from [ui.shadcn.com](https://ui.shadcn.com).
+This skill helps you create visual mockups and a **clickable interactive prototype** for each screen in your user flow.
+Mockups will be designed with a mobile-first approach using industry-standard tools that LLMs excel at generating.

+**Output**: A fully functional, clickable HTML prototype that works immediately in any browser—no installation or build tools required.

+## Technology Stack

+We use the most LLM-friendly stack for accurate, error-free code generation:

+**HTML5 + Tailwind CSS + Alpine.js**

+### Why This Stack?

+✅ **LLM-Optimized**: These technologies have the most training data, resulting in accurate code generation
+✅ **No Build Tools**: Works directly via CDN—just open HTML files in a browser
+✅ **Professional Design**: Tailwind produces modern, beautiful UIs instantly
+✅ **Interactive**: Alpine.js adds reactivity without complexity
+✅ **Mobile-First**: Responsive by default with Tailwind's utilities
+✅ **Fast to Generate**: LLMs can create complete prototypes quickly
+✅ **Easy to Test**: No server needed, just open in browser
+✅ **Developer-Ready**: Easy to convert to React/Vue/Next.js later

+### What You'll Get

+- **Tailwind CSS**: Utility-first CSS framework for rapid, consistent styling
+- **Alpine.js**: Lightweight JavaScript for interactivity (dropdowns, modals, forms)
+- **shadcn-inspired components**: Accessible, beautiful UI components
+- **Mobile-first responsive design**: Optimized for all screen sizes
+- **No backend required**: Pure frontend prototype

 ## Design Principles